Real Air Invest LLC

 Commercial Multi-Engine

-* Pilot must have roughly 230 of the 250 hour requirement met
+* Pilot must have roughly 230 of the 250-hour requirement met

 Multi-Engine Initial Commercial Training